openstack-archive/anvil/docs/source/topics/gettingstarted.rst

-You should see a corresponding OpenStack repositories getting downloaded using git, python setups occurring and configuration files being written as well as source rpm packages being built and a repository setup from those components (if you desire more informational output add a ``-v`` to that command).
+You should see a corresponding OpenStack repositories getting downloaded using git, python setups occurring and configuration files being written as well as source rpm packages being built and a repository setup from those components [#verbose]_.

 Building
 --------